 Dogs are another great deterrent, especially if you have outside ones.
 Dogs leave their scents all over the yards, and rabbits don’t like the smell.
 They can also be very loud, and loud noises will scare rabbits away as soon as they hear them.
 Your dog may even bark when they see the rabbits.

 As a general rule, rabbits are skittish animals that won’t stick around if there are predators in the area.
 Luckily for us, they can’t tell the difference between a fake animal and a real one.
 They won’t take the chance of the animal being real.
 You can get a few fake snakes and scatter them around your hostas.
 Just remember you put them there so you don’t accidentally scare yourself when you step on them.

 Fake owls are another great option.
 You can buy decoy owls and set them up over your hostas.
 You may even want to set one right in the middle on a stump.
 They come stationary and motion-activated, and some will make noises to seem more lifelike when something triggers the motion sensor.

 6. Plants That Repel Rabbits

-One plant that does work well is Artemisia (wormwood).
+One plant that works well is Artemisia (wormwood).
 Wormwood can have a very rich and floral scent, but it has sharp bitter notes that you smell and taste.
-Rabbits don’t like these notes, and they’ll generally avoid an area with them in it.
+Rabbits don’t like these notes, and they’ll avoid an area with them in it. affect

 You could also try putting marigolds or geraniums around your hostas.
-They both have very strong scents that can be off putting, and they can last for months.
+They both have potent scents that can be off-putting, and they can last for months.
 Strawflowers have a stiff and papery feel that rabbits avoid, and snapdragons can be toxic to rabbits if they eat it.